Koenkk/zigbee2mqtt.io/docs/devices/RTCGQ14LM.md

 * `illuminance_calibration`: Calibrates the illuminance value (percentual offset), takes into effect on next report of device.
 The value must be a number.

+* `illuminance_lux_calibration`: Calibrates the illuminance_lux value (percentual offset), takes into effect on next report of device.
+The value must be a number.

 * `device_temperature_calibration`: Calibrates the device_temperature value (absolute offset), takes into effect on next report of device.
 The value must be a number.